Nike LunaRacer 4 Review Facts

 .
 Lunarlon is a bit different from other commonly used materials, like phylon or EVA foam, because it is significantly lighter.
 In addition, it offers solid cushioning and helps redistribute force upon impact to better support the foot.
 This material is one of the main selling points of the different Luna lines offered by Nike

 .
-It is present throughout the midsole, making the midsole one of the more impressive technological aspects of the shoe.
+It is present throughout the midsole, making the midsole one of the more impressive technical aspects of the shoe.

 The part of the shoe that encloses the foot from above and also stabilizes is known as the upper.
 A good upper protects the foot effectively and allow does not limit flexibility or breathability.
 The LunaRacer 4 features an upper made of Nike’s Flymesh technology which is mesh designed.
 This is a very popular choice for running trainers.
 A mesh upper provides good flexibility and breathability thanks to the holes it has in it.
 Also, this upper contains Nike’s Flywire overlays, which are another staple of Nike shoes